• Skip to primary navigation

 Donut Mill and Big Bend Market

-As mentioned above, a stop at The Donut Mill is a must and since you are already in Red Deer, the nearby Big Bend Market is very worth the stop for their made-to-order sandwiches, that way you have more than just sweets and snacks.
+As mentioned above, a stop at The Donut Mill is a must, and since you are already in Red Deer, the nearby Big Bend Market is very worth the stop for their made-to-order sandwiches; that way, you have more than just sweets and snacks.
 This self-proclaimed “year-round farmer’s market” offers a lot of products that are almost entirely locally made.

 Heritage Ranch